 A Brief History of Roman Numerals

-Theories abound as to the origins of this counting system, but it is commonly believed to have started with the ancient Etruscans.
-The symbol for one in the Roman numeral system probably represented a single tally mark of the kind people would notch into wood or dirt to keep track of items or events they were counting.
+The symbol for 1 in the Roman numbering system represents a single tally mark.
+People would notch I into wood or dirt to keep track of items or events they were counting.

 Roman Numerals in Modern Times

-Roman numerals are still used today in a variety of applications.
-For examples:
+So why learn about Roman numerals now in the 21st century?
+Believe it or not, Roman numerals are still used today in a variety of applications.
+For example:

-- on clocks and watches such as IV for the number 4
+- On clocks and watch faces, such as IV for the number 4

-- in books to number prefaces, forwards and book chapters
+- In books to number prefaces, forewords, and chapters

-- for monarchs such as Elizabeth II and Henry VIII
+- For monarchs, such as Elizabeth II and Felipe VI

-- for popes such as Pope John Paul II
+- For Roman Catholic popes, such as Pope John Paul II and Pope Benedict XVI